dailybruin/training/week2/stylelint.md

 Stylelint is a linter for CSS and Sass code.
 We briefly touched on linting last week, but to review: a linter is a program that performs what's called _static analysis_ of code.
 It checks code for any style or syntax errors.
 They're very useful, espicially when maintaining a codebase over time.

 ## Installation
 You want to have a stylelint plugin for your text editor.
-The one for Atom is called [linter-style](https://atom.io/packages/linter-stylelint).
+The one for Atom is called [linter-style](https://atom.io/packages/linter-stylelint), but there are ones for Sublime and whatever else as well.

 ## Configuration
 At the Daily Bruin, we use [UCLA Radio's stylelint configuration](https://github.com/uclaradio/stylelint-config-uclaradio) (_optional_) (yay student media!).
 It's already set up in the flatpage template, so just make sure your editor plugin is configured!